jakobzhao/geog4572/labs/lab03/readme.md

 Choosing fonts is an important part of cartography, and an often overlooked one.
 Right now, our map uses the default Browser font, usually Times New Roman.
 To edit fonts, we want to style CSS.
 In CSS, there are a lot of options for fonts, for more reading, check out the [w3schools font documentation](http://www.w3schools.com/css/css_font.asp).

 Traditionally, a font is loaded into your page only if you have it on your computer.
 This presents a problem though, if someone doesn't have the font, it will change the page to use secondary or default fonts.
 In order to ensure that every visitors computer display the same, you can link to online font libraries.
 A common, useful online font library is Google Fonts.
-Google fonts can be added to any site, and since you link to the style, you don't have to worry about the user not having the font installed on their computer.
-Check out the Google Font library and explore their options.
+Google Fonts can be added to any site, and since you link to the style, you don't have to worry about the user not having the font installed on their computer.
+Check out the [Google Fonts library](https://fonts.google.com) and explore their options.
 Let's link a common web font called Open Sans to our document so we can use it.
 To link it to our document, enter the following line of code into the head section of your document.
 It should go right after your stylesheets.

 ```html
 <head>...